 Political and civic participation, including political representation – Welsh Government assessment

 There have been changes to the policy and legal framework to increase political participation and improve the diversity of political representation.
-This includes the extension of the right to vote to 16- and 17-year-olds and qualifying foreign citizens, and specific programmes to increase the political representation of ethnic minority and disabled people – although it is too early to assess the impact of these programmes.
-The Welsh Government has also developed an action plan to increase the diversity of public appointments in Wales and has funded a range of mentoring initiatives over the past three years.
-However, ethnic minorities and disabled people remain underrepresented in politics and on boards, particularly in senior roles.
+This includes the extension of the right to vote to young people aged 16–17 and qualifying foreign citizens, and specific programmes to increase the political representation of ethnic minority and disabled people.
+The Welsh Government has also developed an action plan to increase the diversity of public appointments in Wales and funded a range of mentoring initiatives over the past three years.
+However, ethnic minorities and disabled people remain under-represented in politics and on public boards, particularly in senior roles.

-- The political participation and engagement of young people has increased through the introduction of the Welsh Youth Parliament by the Llywydd and the Senedd.
+- The political participation and engagement of young people has increased through the introduction of the Welsh Youth Parliament by the Llywydd (Presiding Officer) and the Senedd.
 More than 25,000 young people registered to vote in the Youth Parliament elections in 2018.
-The recent extension of the right to vote in Senedd and local elections to 16-17 year olds in the Senedd and Elections (Wales) Act 2020 and the Local Government and Elections (Wales) Act 2021 respectively will further advance political participation among young people.
+The recent extension of the right to vote in Senedd and local elections to young people aged 16–17 in the Senedd and Elections (Wales) Act 2020 and the Local Government and Elections (Wales) Act 2021 respectively will further advance political participation among young people.

-- Despite previous commitments from the Welsh Government, it has not yet introduced legislation to extend the right to vote in local government elections to prisoners serving sentences of less than four years.
-As such, prisoners in Wales serving custodial sentences remain unable to vote.
+- Despite previous commitments from the Welsh Government, it has not yet introduced legislation to extend the right to vote in local government elections to prisoners serving sentences of less than four years, meaning prisoners in Wales serving custodial sentences remain unable to vote.

 Read more about the UK and Welsh Governments’ actions on political and civic participation, including political representation.